Samuel Foster: Life

 A native of Northamptonshire, he was admitted a sizar at Emmanuel College, Cambridge on 23 April 1616, as a member of which he proceeded B.A. in 1619, and M.A. in 1623.
 On the death of Henry Gellibrand, he was elected Gresham Professor of Astronomy on 2 March 1636, but resigned later in the year and was succeeded by Mungo Murray.
 In 1641, Murray having vacated the professorship by his marriage, Foster was re-elected on 26 May.

 During the civil war and Commonwealth he was one of the society of gentlemen who met in London for cultivating the 'new philosophy,' in the group around Charles Scarburgh.
-In 1646 John Wallis received from Foster a theorem on spherical triangles which he afterwards published in his Mechanica.
+In 1646 John Wallis received from Foster a theorem on spherical triangles (two antipodal triangles, that is two triangles formed from corresponding antipodal vertices, are congruent) which he afterwards published in his Mechanica.
 Wallis's retrospective account of the origins of the Royal Society made Foster's lectures a rendezvous of the London-based Scarburgh-Jonathan Goddard group; but it is disputed to what extent this connection was with Gresham College and its tradition, rather than simply the location.

 Foster died at Gresham College in May 1652, and was buried in the church of St. Peter the Poor in Broad Street.

 Works

 He published little himself, but many treatises written by him were printed after his death, though John Twysden and Edmund Wingate, his editors, state that long illness caused them to be left very imperfect, and Twysden complains that some people had taken advantage of his liberality by publishing his works as their own (Preface to Foster's Miscellanies).
-In the following list of his works the first two only were published by himself:
+In the following list of Foster's works, only the first two were published before his death: